-On a chilly Sunday morning in Paris a couple of weeks ago, Neill and I met up with the charming ‘Chef du Cuisine’, Habiybah from Avenue Story, for a complimentary guided tour of the delightful food shops on rue Montorgueil near the center of Paris, in the 2nd arrondissement.
+On a chilly Sunday morning in Paris a couple of weeks ago, Neill and I met up with the charming ‘Chef du Cuisine’, Habiybah from Avenue Story, for a complimentary guided tour of the delightful food shops on rue Montorgueil near the centre of Paris, in the 2nd arrondissement.

 Habiybah had previously worked in a restaurant just around the corner so she knew the street and it occupants very well as she had always bought the restaurant’s supplies here.
 She took us from shop to shop along this lovely cobbled, pedestrian-only street, delighting our eyes and our taste buds.
 I particularly enjoyed visiting the oldest pâtisserie in Paris, Maison Stohrer, which had the most tempting of sweet treats you can imagine and the formagerie, La Fermette, had a wonderful range to choose from and the service was as good as the cheeses – superb!
 But it didn’t end there as this short video will show you.